YosysHQ-Docs/AppNote-109/docs/source/index.rst

 .. note::
    The action block (or the `else $error [...]) is not synthesizable, therefore an FPV tool will not execute that part of the assertion.
-This helps to debug in case any property is failing, the FPV user can see the source code and get an idea why this property is possibly failing and where to check more information.
+This helps to debug the case where a property is failing as the FPV user can see the source code and get an idea of where to check for more information.
    It is also important to give a meaningful name to all the properties/assertions, so debugging and readability are improved.
 If no name is given to a property, the FPV tool will assign a name to it.